semsevens/hi-to-hey/server/README.md

 This is important.

 ## Notice
-To tun the server, make sure you have install [Node.js](https://nodejs.org/).
+To run the server, make sure you have install [Node.js](https://nodejs.org/).

 ## License
 Copyright (C) 2016 semsevens.